-Informed consent: a member of staff will explain all the sessions to you and answer any questions you may have.
-Then they will ask you to complete and sign a consent form.
-You choose how much or how little you'd like to do and you can stop doing any or all of the sessions at any time.
+Informed consent: a fieldworker explained all the sessions to you and answered any questions you might have had.
+Then they asked you to complete and sign a consent form.
+You chose how much or how little you wanted to do and were advised that you could withdraw from any or all of the sessions at any time.

 Fasting blood sample: giving blood after not having eaten or drunk anything apart from water for at least six hours.

 Urine sample: giving a small urine (pee) sample (about 1/3 of a cup).

-Chlamydia screening: if you give us a urine sample, we will ask if you would like to have it tested for chlamydia and gonorrhoea by the National Chlamydia Screening Programme (NCSP).
+Chlamydia screening: if you gave us a urine sample, we asked if you would like to have it tested for chlamydia and gonorrhoea by the National Chlamydia Screening Programme (NCSP).

 Liver scan: having your liver scanned by ultrasound while you are lying on your back.

-Time for a break: after doing all or any combination of the above sessions it's time for a break and a light meal in our free cafe.
+Time for a break: after doing all or any combination of the above sessions, it was time for a break and a light meal in our free cafe.